BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/tazavesh_streets_of_wonder.md

 **Portalmancer Zo'honn's Radiant Pulse:** This mob will apply a large AoE ticking DoT on your group, you can pop Aura Mastery pre-pull and cover the first Pulse after that use Holy Avenger 5-10 seconds before next to force proc Avenging Wrath, if you get a third Divine Shield + Blessing of Sacrifice. (keep in mind this scales with fortified since it is not actually a part of the boss fight).

+**Tracker Zo'korss Lockdown:** This mob will root your tank, make sure to use Blessing of Freedom or Dispel to allow him to move away from the lasers.

 **Cartel Skulker's Quick Blade:** If someone in your stands in the dash they will be taking a large amount of ticking damage over 10 seconds, use Blessing of Protection immedietly to clear this debuff.

 **Market Peacekeeper's Phalanx Field:** Every now and then this mob will cast a defensive stance and reduce the damage it takes by 75%, this can be prevented with Hammer of Justice or Blinding Light.